VonHeikemen/devlog/content/web-development/learn-fp/roadmap.md

 +++
-title = "What I know about functional programming" description = "Table of content for the series: Functional programming for your everyday javascript" date = 2020-04-03 lang = "en"
+title = "Learning functional programming: A roadmap" description = "Table of content for the series: Functional programming for your everyday javascript" date = 2020-04-03 lang = "en"